lukechampine/us/README.md

 hosts based in a specific region.
 You can collect data on exactly how much you paid to download a file, and exactly how long it took the host to transfer it to you.
-You can use this information to manually blacklist hosts, selecting only the cheapest fastest hosts when downloading.
-You can "pack" multiple files into a single uploaded sector; if you're uploading an album of jpegs averaging 250 KB each, this reduces storage and bandwidth costs by about 400x.
+You can use this information to manually blacklist hosts, selecting only the cheapest or fastest hosts when downloading.
+You can "pack" multiple files into a single uploaded sector: if you're uploading an album of JPEGs averaging 250 KB each, this reduces storage and bandwidth costs by about 16x.
-You can download one of those jpegs without downloading the full sector, too.
+You can download one of those JPEGs without downloading the full sector, too.
 You can trivially share files, just by sending the metadata to a friend.
 You can stream files over HTTP or mount a virtual Sia filesystem with FUSE, enjoying low latency as a result of partial downloads.
 And most importantly, you can build apps that leverage Sia to store and serve content.

+Here are some ideas for apps you could build with `us`:

+- A storage backend for [go-cloud](https://github.com/google/go-cloud), [upspin](https://github.com/upspin/upspin), or [minio](https://github.com/minio/minio)
+- A site where you can buy contracts directly, paying with BTC (via [LN](https://lightning.network/)?) instead of SC
+- A cron job that downloads 1 KB from a host every 24 hours and reports various metrics (latency, bandwidth, price)
+- A site that aggregates host metrics to provide a centralized host database
+- A gateway that serves static websites stored on Sia hosts

 ## What do I need to get started?